 Everyone knows that in the world of 911, location is everything.
 In June 2020, the Federal Communications Commission (FCC) issued a Sixth Report and Order (R&O) setting out deadlines for carrier compliance to improve location accuracy for wireless 911 calls.
 More specifically, if you’re a wireless provider, you must now (or soon) deploy z-axis technology for every wireless 911 call.
 That means delivering not just the horizontal (x and y coordinates) location but the vertical (z-axis) location of a call and doing so within three meters of accuracy for 80% of indoor wireless 911 calls.

-Dates to Remember The timeline requires a phased implementation approach.
+The timeline requires a phased implementation approach.
 An April 2021 deadline required compliance in the top 25 cellular market areas (CMAs) in the U.S. The nationwide carriers have between April 3, 2021 and April 3, 2023 to comply in the top 50 cellular market areas (CMAs) in the U.S.

 These wireless providers are required to have z-axis technology in place across the country no later than April 3, 2025.
 Non-nationwide carriers have until 2024 to comply with the z-axis requirement for the top 50 CMAs, and until 2026 to deliver this information in smaller cellular markets in the U.S.